-Revelation 6:1-17 And I saw when the Lamb opened one of the seals; and I heard, as it were, the noise of thunder, one of the four living beings saying, "Come and see!"
-And I saw, and behold, a white horse, and he that sat on him had a bow; and a crown was given unto him, and he went forth conquering and to conquer.
-And when He had opened the second seal, I heard the second living being say, "Come and see!"
-And there went out another horse that was red; and power was given to him that sat thereon to take peace from the earth, that they should kill one another; and there was given unto him a great sword.
-And when He had opened the third seal, I heard the third living being say, "Come and see!"
-And I beheld, and lo, a black horse; and he that sat on him had a pair of balances in his hand.
-And I heard a voice in the midst of the four living beings say, "A measure of wheat for a penny, and three measures of barley for a penny; and see you hurt not the oil and the wine!"
-And when He had opened the fourth seal, I heard the voice of the fourth living being say, "Come and see!"
-And I looked, and behold, a pale horse, and his name that sat on him was Death, and Hell followed with him.
-And power was given unto them over a fourth part of the earth to kill with sword, and with hunger, and with death, and with the beasts of the earth.
-And when He had opened the fifth seal, I saw under the altar the souls of them that were slain for the Word of God, and for the testimony which they held.
-And they cried with a loud voice, saying, "How long, O Lord, holy and true, do You not judge and avenge our blood on them that dwell on the earth?"
-And white robes were given unto every one of them, and it was said unto them that they should rest yet for a little season, until their fellow servants and also their brethren, who were to be killed as they were, should be fulfilled.
-And I beheld when He had opened the sixth seal, and lo, there was a great earthquake, and the sun became black as sackcloth of hair, and the moon became as blood; and the stars of heaven fell unto the earth, even as a fig tree casts her untimely figs when she is shaken by a mighty wind.
-And the heaven departed as a scroll when it is rolled together, and every mountain and island were moved out of their places.
-And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, hid themselves in the dens and in the rocks of the mountains; and they said to the mountains and rocks, "Fall on us, and hide us from the face of Him that sits on the throne, and from the wrath of the Lamb!
-For the great Day of His wrath has come, and who shall be able to stand?"
+Revelation 6:1-17 Now I saw when the Lamb opened one of the seals; and I heard one of the four living creatures saying with a voice like thunder, "Come and see."
+And I looked, and behold, a white horse.
+He who sat on it had a bow; and a crown was given to him, and he went out conquering and to conquer.
+When He had opened the second seal, I heard the second living creature saying, "Come and see."
+Another horse, fiery red, went out.
+And it was granted to the one who sat on it to take peace from the earth, and that people should kill one another; and there was given to him a great sword.
+When He had opened the third seal, I heard the third living creature say, "Come and see."
+So I looked, and behold, a black horse, and he who sat on it had a pair of scales in his hand.
+And I heard a voice in the midst of the four living creatures saying, "A quart of wheat for a denarius, and three quarts of barley for a denarius; and do not harm the oil and the wine."
+When He opened the fourth seal, I heard the voice of the fourth living creature saying, "Come and see."
+So I looked, and behold, a pale horse. and the name of him who sat on him was Death, and Hades followed with him.
+And power was given to them over a fourth of the earth, to kill with sword, with hunger, and with death, and by the beasts of the earth.
+When He opened the fifth seal, I saw under the altar the souls of those who had been slain for the word of God and for the testimony which they held.
+And they cried with a loud voice, saying, "How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?"
+Then a white robe was given to each of them; and it was said to them that they should rest a little while longer, until both the number of their fellow servants and their brethren, who were to be killed as they were, was completed.
+I looked when He had opened the sixth seal, and behold, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became like blood.
+And the stars of heaven fell to the earth, as a fig tree drops its late figs it is shaken by a mighty wind.
+Then the sky receded as a scroll when it is rolled up, and every mountain and island were moved out of its place.
+And the kings of the earth, the great men, the rich men, the commanders, the mighty men, every slave and every free man, hid themselves in the caves and in the rocks of the mountains, and said to the mountains and rocks, "Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb!
+For the great day of His wrath has come, and who shall be able to stand?"

 The first six seals have been opened, and over time, lead us to the trumpets.